golmschenk/haplo/docs/source/analysis_tools/xarray_mcmc_output_files.md

-# Xarray Zarr MCMC output files
+# Xarray MCMC output files

 The split file text format the MCMC outputs data into is a bit cumbersome.
-The Xarray Zarr format makes the output smaller (~7x smaller), allows for random access indexing (meaning you can grab a random subset from the middle almost instantly), does not require loading the full file into memory (allowing low memory nodes to perform full dataset analysis), makes parallelization of analysis easy, and provides several other benefits in advanced use cases.
+The Xarray Zarr format makes the output smaller (~7x smaller), allows for random access indexing (meaning you can grab a random subset from the middle almost instantly), does not require loading the full file into memory (allowing low memory nodes to perform full file analysis), makes parallel processing of analysis easy, and provides several other benefits in advanced use cases.

 ## High-level API